Whiplash in Truck Accidents

 Whiplash tends to cause damage to the soft tissues, ligaments, and sometimes tendons in the neck.
 A physician will generally conduct a physical examination to identify whether a victim has a whiplash injury.
 In some circumstances, x-rays, an MRI, or a CT scan may be requested to rule out broken vertebrae.

-How Whiplash Happens in a Large Truck Collision
+How Whiplash Injuries Happen in a Large Truck Collision

 Whiplash injuries are often the result of rear-end collisions.
 When a large truck crashes into the back of a passenger car, the force of the impact can suddenly propel a victim’s body forward and then back again.
 While the accident itself may only take a matter of seconds, it can feel like time has suddenly slowed down for the victim.
-Yet, in the blink of an eye, the crash can take a serious physical toll.
+Yet, the crash can take a serious physical toll in the blink of an eye.
 This is how a collision can cause a significant whiplash injury:

-Immediately upon impact, the car seat the person is resting against pushes against the victim’s back.
-The force can compress the cervical spine, located in the neck, up towards the head.
+Immediately upon impact, the car seat the person rests against pushes against the victim’s back.
+The force can compress the cervical spine in the neck up towards the head.

-The victim’s torso, which was against the car seat, then begins to propel forward.
+The victim’s torso, which was against the car seat, propels forward.
 However, the head, which is typically not resting on any part of the seat, does not.
 When this happens, the cervical spine is placed into an unnatural position, which can damage discs in the spine, muscles, and ligaments.

-The Mayo Clinic finds that one of the most common causes of whiplash is the rear-end car accident.
-However, other types of accidents involving large trucks can also cause the condition.
+The Mayo Clinic finds that one of the most common causes of whiplash is rear-end car accidents.
+However, other types of large truck accidents can also cause the condition.
 Side-impact crashes, no-zone accidents, and underride collisions can also result in whiplash.
 If a truck has unsecured or improperly loaded cargo and a victim must suddenly stop to avoid being crushed by debris, they may also end up suffering from a case of whiplash.

 Contact The Benton Law Firm Today

-Whiplash is often played up for laughs as a movie trope, complete with a character decked out in a giant foam neck brace.
-However, whiplash is no laughing matter, it is a painful and sometimes debilitating condition.
-When a reckless or negligent truck driver collides with you and causes an accident, they need to be held responsible for their actions.
+Whiplash is often played up for laughs as a movie trope, with a character decked out in a giant foam neck brace.
+However, whiplash is no laughing matter.
+It is a painful and sometimes debilitating condition.
+When a reckless or negligent truck driver collides with you and causes an accident, they must be held responsible for their actions.
 That responsibility includes paying for your medical care and property damage.

 Before you settle with a trucking company’s insurer, talk to the experienced Dallas truck accident team at The Benton Law Firm.
-We will review your situation and make sure that you are being offered fair compensation for your injuries.
+We will review your situation and ensure you are being offered fair compensation for your injuries.
 Call us today at (214) 777-7777 for a free and confidential consultation with a skilled Dallas truck accident attorney.